The best comfort food ever

-Shape the dough into a ball, lightly oil a large bowl and place the dough in it.
+Shape the dough into a ball, lightly oil a large bowl, and place the dough in it.
 Cover with plastic wrap and let rise in a warm place (max 30°) until double in volume, about 3-4 hours.

 Heavily grease a pizza pan with EVO oil and place the dough in it.
-Use your fingers to gentle stretch the dough into the pan, then cover with plastic wrap and let rise again in a warm place until double, about 1 hour and a half.
+Use your fingers to gently stretch the dough into the pan, then cover with plastic wrap and let rise again in a warm place until double, about 1 hour and a half.

-Before baking, brush dough top with EVO oil, arrange tomatoes and olives over the dough and sparkle with salt and oregano.
+Before baking, brush dough top with EVO oil, arrange tomatoes and olives over the dough, and sparkle with salt and oregano.

-Bake at 220° for 20 minutes in preheated convection oven, until the crust begins to golden brown.
+Bake at 220° for 20 minutes in a preheated convection oven, until the crust begins to golden brown.
 Serve still hot.

-Do you already have watering in your mouth?
+Do you already have mouth-watering?

 Don’t mind about technical stuff, just put your hands into the dough and enjoy your typical focaccia barese in your own home.

 Later, absolutely come to visit Puglia and taste the original one!